markfinger/python-webpack/example/README.md

 Example
 =======

-A basic example illustrating how to integrate webpack into a python project.
+An example of how to integrate webpack into a python project.

-Uses flask, webpack, and service-host
+Uses:

+- flask
+- webpack
+- service-host

 Installation